 Youth eligible for Social Security SSI payments under the definition of disability for children must have their eligibility redetermined at age 18 as an adult.
+Social Security will send a written notice to the youth turning 18.

 No matter what is going on with the redetermination process, be sure you keep track of the mail you receive from Social Security.
 They will expect you to respond, and if you do not, they can stop your benefits.